borealbirds/WildTrax-dataHarmonization/README.md

 Templates for each file can be found under [template](https://github.com/MelinaHoule/WT-Integration/tree/main/template).
-Examples for each file can be found under [examples].
+Examples for each file can be found under [examples](https://github.com/MelinaHoule/WT-Integration/tree/main/examples).

 # 5. Uploading the data to WildTrax.